Criminal charges against Joseph Smith: 1826 Trial of Joseph Smith

-This account has been corroborated by later discoveries, such as Justice Neely's bill of costs which refers to Joseph Smith as "The Glass Looker," (i.e. a diviner), discovered in 1971 by Wesley P. Walters.
-The total costs exactly matched the amount in Fraser's Magazine.
-However, other contradictory accounts of the trial have also been published which brings the authenticity of the accounts into question.
 In 1838, Joseph Smith stated that he had, in fact, worked for Josiah Stowell but Smith avoided mentioning the court hearing and downplayed his role by claiming to be a mere bystander.
 Smith said that Stowell had heard of a lost Spanish silver mine near Harmony, Pennsylvania, and wanted to find it.
-According to Smith, Stowell "took me, with the rest of his hands, to dig for the silver mine, at which I continued to work for nearly a month, without success in our undertaking, and finally I prevailed with the old gentleman to cease digging after it.
+According to Smith, Stowell: "took me, with the rest of his hands, to dig for the silver mine, at which I continued to work for nearly a month, without success in our undertaking, and finally I prevailed with the old gentleman to cease digging after it.
 Hence arose the very prevalent story of my having been a money-digger."

-Examined by the Justice, Joseph Smith Jr, Joseph Stowell and Joseph Smith Sr. all acknowledged Joseph Jr. had a stone he looked at in order to find lost treasure.
-While the testimony actually implicated Smith as a "glass-looker" Vogel argues multiple points would have suggested leniency in the case.
+Examined by the Justice, Joseph Smith Jr., Joseph Stowell, and Joseph Smith Sr. all acknowledged Joseph Jr. had a stone he looked at in order to find lost treasure.
+While the testimony actually implicated Smith as a "glass-looker", Vogel argues multiple points would have suggested leniency in the case.
 Smith was a minor, only 20 years of age, with his father present as a character witness.
 Smith had not solicited business as a seer but had instead been recruited to the job by the elder Stowell.
 Smith did not stand accused of fraud, Josiah Stowell spoke in Smith's defense, and Smith expressed a willingness to discontinue looking into the stone.
 While the outcome of the case is uncertain, Joseph Smith was freed and allowed to return home.
-While decades-later rumors suggested he might have escaped custody, Vogel dismisses them; Joseph would revisit Bainbridge in the coming years -- something he could not do were he a fugitive.
+While rumors decades later suggested he might have escaped custody, Vogel dismisses them; Joseph would revisit Bainbridge in the coming years—something he could not do were he a fugitive.

 Disorderly person, June 1830

-Constable Ebenezer Hatch arrested Smith on June 30, 1830, held him over night, and brought him before Justice Joseph P. Chamberlin on a charge of being a disorderly person.
-Smith was transported to South Bainbridge, New York.
+After publishing the Book of Mormon, Smith was charged with violating the state's disorderly person statute, which included "pretending to tell fortunes, or where lost or stolen items may be found."
+Constable Ebenezer Hatch arrested Smith on the night of June 30, 1830, and brought him the next day before Justice Joseph P. Chamberlin on a charge of being a disorderly person.
+Smith was transported to South Bainbridge, Chenango County, New York.
 His two-day trial took place in late June, ending on July 1, 1830, and he was defended by two attorneys hired by Joseph Knight.

+Smith pled the statute of limitations, since it had been over three years since his 1826 arrest.
+After the prosecution argued Smith had continued looking into the stone, Cowdery testified that Smith had not used the stone but had instead used "two transparent stones, resembling glass, set in silver bows".
+Vogel argues this testimony demonstrates "Cowdery’s willingness to alter history", as eyewitnesses uniformly report Smith had actually used the seer stone in a hat during the dictation process.

 Smith was acquitted.
-Immediately after his release, however, he was arrested again and transported back to Colesville for a second trial; he was acquitted again.
+Immediately after his release, however, he was arrested again and transported back to Colesville, Broome County, New York, for a second trial; he was acquitted again.